Is my pet eligible for John Lewis Pet Insurance?

 Physiotherapy

-For dental care up to your chosen Vet Fee limit.
+*For dental care up to your chosen vet fee limit we will pay:

-1) For teeth or gums if they are damaged in an accident,
+1. For teeth or gums damaged in an accident,

 No. Vaccinations are regarded as routine treatments, which aren’t covered under our policy.
 It’s important to keep up to date with your pet’s jabs as we don’t cover illnesses that can be prevented by vaccinations, if your pet is not up to date with their vaccinations.